phpbbireland/mioke80/README.md

-# Moving to all files/repo to mioke repo
+# Moving this repo to phpbbireland/mioke
-The new repo wil correct directory structure for this project...
+The new repo wil correct directory structure for this project... this repo will be deleted...

 # mioke80 / ayla_411
 QMK Based Open Hardware Keyboard with 99 Keys and Via Support